preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 ![GUI Layer Example](images/gui-layer.png)

 ### Plugin architecture
-Putting this altogether, what we are creating is a plugin architecture - a system which allows third-party plugins to be embedded in the system without changing the rest of the system.
+Putting this all together, what we are creating is a plugin architecture - a system that allows third-party plugins to be embedded in the system without changing the rest of the system.
 ![Plugin architecture](images/plugin-architecture.png)

 Because the database and the GUI are plugins in this architecture, they can easily be changed to whatever: